Fri, May 10th, 2019

 If your project involves staff attending training courses, go to the School Education Gateway and scroll down to the ‘Erasmus+ Course Catalogue’.
 You can search by keyword for courses most relevant to your project.

-One of the first things you’ll have to do on the e-form is state your own organisation’s PIC (Participant Identification Code), which will automatically fill in some fields with information about your organisation.
-PICs are required to show that an organisation has been validated as genuine and eligible to take part in Erasmus+.
-If your organisation does not have a PIC, get one now!
-Read our Quick PIC guide for schools, and be aware that if you intend to name another organisation as a partner in the application form, they must have a PIC as well.
+One of the first things you’ll have to do on the application form is state your own organisation’s PIC (Participant Identification Code).
+This is a unique identifier for organisations, and when you enter it in the application form it will automatically fill in some fields with your information.
+Having a valid PIC shows that your organisation is genuine and eligible to take part in Erasmus+.
+If your organisation does not have a PIC, you’ll need to apply for one.
+Our PIC Assistance page takes your through the process.
+Remember that if you are going to name another organisation as a partner in the application form, they must have a PIC as well.

-When it comes to the budget section, familiarise yourself with the distance calculator for the mobilities you are planning.
+When it comes to the budget section, make sure to check the distance calculator so you know how much travel funding you can receive.

 Finally, re-read the application thoroughly or better yet, ask someone who is unfamiliar with the project to read it and let you know if any areas of the project are unclear to them.
-Remember to submit online before the deadline – 11 a.m. on 04 October 2018.
+Remember to submit online before the deadline of 11 a.m. on 01 October 2019.

 All of this should help you on your way to making a successful application!
 If you have any other queries, please contact Deirdre O’Brien from the Client Services team.